ArtemShramko/TankChart/README.md

 Tested on iOS (iPad 2018, iPad mini 2, iPhone SE, iPhone 8, iPhone X).
 Never tested, but should work on Android.

-If you want to use the metric system - adjust helpers.js. (tankData.js that holds the list of tank sizes must also be adjusted).
+If you want to use the metric system, just adjust app.js, no need to touch helpers.js. calculateLiquidVolume is designed to output volume unit agnostic.
+If you feed it parsecs - it will return cubic parsecs.
+The (tankData.js that holds the list of tank sizes must also be adjusted to feed metric data to helpers.js).

-Helper funcitons are written with extendability in mind. tankData.js can easily be substituted with a better data source, or user input.
+Helper functions are written with extendability in mind.
+For example - tankData.js can easily be substituted with a better data source, or user input.

 To do:

-Adjusting package.json to use specific framework versions (at leas one known warning came when I’ve retested on iOS using latest libraries.
+Resolve warning and the resulting slider bug in iOS, that came with framework update (gotta love it)

 …